 With a swift gesture, his Unlock cantrip was recognized by the door's magical enhancement, and he carried the still-unconscious girl across the threshold into his room.
-It was officially a 'dorm', but in a school built for nobles, the spacious bedroom was larger and better-furnished than entire apartments.
+It was officially a 'dorm', but in a school built for nobles, the spacious bedroom was larger and better-furnished than tavern guest rooms.

 After gently laying her across his bed, Pascal went through his drawers to find some more appropriate clothes.
 The preparations he had been making all week included picking out apparel according to his tastes through fast mail order.
 The exact fit wasn't even a concern, as the enchanted garments were of the highest quality and magically self-adjusting.

 Then, just as Pascal was getting into it, the door slammed open.

 Professor Albert's words trailed off into oblivion as he froze mid-step.
 Pascal was bent over the summoned girl, now naked on his four-poster bed with her baggy clothes tossed onto the floor.
 Meanwhile, his hands were in the midst of pulling lingerie up her thighs.